ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

 following:

 1.      **Required standard of conduct**.
-The agent seeking reimbursement must be found, in the manner provided below, to have acted in good faith, in a manner he or she believed to be in the best interest of the Corporation, and with such care, including reasonable inquiry, as an ordinarily prudent person in a like position would use in similar circumstances.
-The termination of any proceeding by judgment, order, settlement, conviction, or on a plea of *nolo contendere* or its equivalent, shall not, in itself, create a presumption that the person did not act in good faith or in a manner which he or she reasonably believed to be in the best interest of the Corporation or that he or she had reasonable cause to believe that his or her conduct was unlawful.
-In the case of a criminal proceeding, the person must have had no reasonable cause to believe that his or her conduct was unlawful.
+The agent seeking reimbursement must be found, in the manner provided below, to have acted in good faith, in a manner they believed to be in the best interest of the Corporation, and with such care, including reasonable inquiry, as an ordinarily prudent person in a like position would use in similar circumstances.
+The termination of any proceeding by judgment, order, settlement, conviction, or on a plea of *nolo contendere* or its equivalent, shall not, in itself, create a presumption that the person did not act in good faith or in a manner which they reasonably believed to be in the best interest of the Corporation or that they had reasonable cause to believe that their conduct was unlawful.
+In the case of a criminal proceeding, the person must have had no reasonable cause to believe that their conduct was unlawful.

 2.      **Manner of determination of good faith conduct**.
 The determination that the agent did act in a manner complying with paragraph a above shall be made by: